Sir Charles Bell

 Examination and tests to be performed:

-- A complete ear, nose and throat evaluation to make sure that there is no inner ear infection, there is no associated dizziness, there is no evidence of any head and neck tumor or malignancy.
+- A complete ear, nose and throat evaluation to evaluate if there is an inner ear infection, associated dizziness, evidence of any head and neck tumor or malignancy.

 - A complete neurologic evaluation.

 - Hearing test to see if there is any damage to the hearing or inner ear issues.

 - Vestibular test to make sure that the nerve balance is intact.

 - Tearing test to evaluate the level of tearing function as that could be involved with a tumor.

 - A CT scan of the neck and temporal bone to rule out any tumors or trauma to the area.